 A non-stop animation is more eye-catching, and your viewers won’t miss it.
 The downside is that it could get annoying.
 Once-off, animated email signatures are less distracting, but they could be missed.
 Try both formats, and see which one works best for your specific email marketing banner.

 Here we have an animated handwritten signature example.
 You can make your own with this free generator.

 Test your email signature first

 While most email clients do support GIFs, a few web-based email clients don’t.
 This is why it’s important to make sure your animated GIFs in the email actually work!
 Send your GIF email signature to a few friends and see if it looks good for them.

 Then, of course, send yourself your animated GIF email signatures to test them out.
 Pay attention to how the image looks, what the email size is like, and how well your message stands out.

 How to create an animated email signature

-While adding animated GIFs to your email signature may look impressive, it’s actually really easy to do.
+While adding animated GIFs to your email signature may look impressive, it’s actually easy to do.
 All you need to do is use an email signature generator that includes email signature templates with animated GIF elements and follow these steps:

 - Create an animated GIF element, such as an animated logo, on a design platform like Canva.